rathin22/PDF-Creator/README.md

 - Indent values are accumulative, not absolute
 - All lines that start with a period "." are assumed to be a command.
 If you want to start your sentence with a period, you can do so by entering a backslash before the period "\\."

+Pagination is automatically added in the PDF file. (*Page X of Y* in the top right corner)